KamilPiekutowski/Predators_and_Prey/README.md

 ### How to run this program
 ___
-P&P was written on <strong>Code::Blocks</strong> using <em>SFML</em> graphics library, so the beat way to run this program is to use Code::Blocks itself.
+P&P was written on <strong>Code::Blocks</strong> using <em>SFML</em> graphics library, so the best way to run this program is to use Code::Blocks itself.

 ### Assignment Goals Met
 ___